MjxSjx/Portfolio/Case Study 1 - bike-share analysis/Excel Results/README.md

 <li>Time to graph it.
 Click Q29 > at the top of Excel click "Insert" > "Recommended Charts" > "Column"</li>
 <li>Place its upper-left corner in Q34.
 Use whatever chart you like.
 I just find Column to be the best for this table.</li>
 <li>It is recommended you change day_of_week color palette for 1 & 2 becuase they match the first graph.</li>
 <li>Click into the new grapth then click a bar.
-Right click it once selected and select "fill".</li>
+Right click it once selected and select "fill".
+Stretch the graph to column Y.</li>
 </ol>
 </details>